City council

 Legislative Sessions

-The first meeting of the month is a legislative session.
+The first meeting of the evening is a legislative session.
 Its agenda provides citizens with two opportunities to address City Council.
 The first opportunity allows citizens to speak with regard to any item on the agenda.
 The second opportunity allows citizens to speak with regard to any item not on the agenda.
-These opportunities to speak are limited to five minutes per speaker.
+These opportunities to speak are limited to three minutes per speaker.

 Work Conference Session